In today’s rapid-fire innovation time, company leaders are actively adopting technology and disrupting their processes with automation.

-- Evaluation of the code quality
+- Evaluation of the code quality.

-- Verification whether the team works correctly
+- Verification of whether the team works correctly.

-- Project quality and functionality assessment
+- Project quality and functionality assessment.

-- Checking the effectiveness of outsourced teams
+- Checking the effectiveness of outsourced teams.

-- Monitoring the delivery process
+- Monitoring the delivery process.

-Thus, founders see that there are definitely problems in the team, but can’t define them.
+Thus, founders see that there are definitely problems in the team but can’t define them.
 An experienced CTO as a service can look into the situation and find ways to solve the problems.

 Lots of misunderstandings inside the team can affect the development process.
 The CTO can deal with soft issues and work on morale.

 In that case, a CTO can help you with: